jackbrighton/jackbrighton.github.io/_posts/2015-05-03-storytelling-workshop.md

 ## How this could work, Version 1

 Let’s admit we don’t have the perfect blueprint right now.
 What we need is some informed experimentation.
 We know many people in our communities want to contribute to our mission.
 Many of these people have deep insight into large and small issues and interests.
-Some of them have amazing skills, and some who don't have skills but are motivated to learn.
+Some of them have amazing skills, and some don't have skills but are motivated to learn.

 Imagine a team of five or six people.
 One is the storyteller, one is a producer, one is a web developer, two are researchers, and you need a coach or project manager who could also be a staff member of the station.
 This team is invited to work in the physical space of the station, and they will have access to certain production resources.
 The team will determine how best to do the storytelling, on what kind of platform, and in what time frame.